mpokrywka/jquery-scrollintoview/README.markdown

 $("some_selector").scrollintoview();
 ```

-And that's it really.
+And that's it, really.
 This is of course if we use defaults.
 It also supports some configuration possibilities that should be provided as an `options` object along with the call:

 * **duration** (default: "fast") - specified the same as with jQuery animate function; it can be provided as a string (slow, normal, fast) or a number of milliseconds that specifies animation duration
 * **direction** (default: "both") - scrolling can be performed in three different directions: